“Open Rates should not be considered the ultimate metric to track for your Email Campaigns.”

 Some brands might need to increase subscribers as a KPI and others less so.
-Thus success in your business objectives will vary according to the industry, therefore, you as a Marketer have to decide what really matters to you in terms of the larger picture.
+Thus success in your business objectives will vary according to the industry.
+Therefore, you, as a Marketer, have to decide what matters to you in terms of the larger picture.

 3. There are other Metrics for Analysing Campaign Performance

 Namely clicks and CTOR to start with.
-These should provide you with more information on your audience behaviour and help you plan better campaigns for them.
+These should provide you with more information on your audience’s behavior and help you plan better campaigns for them.

-The bounce and unsubscribes are equally important , which tell us the number of ids which got soft or hard bounced and which are invalid.
-The unsubscribe rate if high needs to be looked at for reasons by a Marketer to understand why users are unsubscribing to the mailing lists.
+The bounce and unsubscribes are equally important, which tell us the number of ids that got soft or hard bounced and which are invalid.
+The unsubscribe rate, if high, needs to be looked at for reasons by a Marketer to understand why users are unsubscribing to mailing lists.

-Thus it would be short-sighted for anyone to just look at opens and compare campaign performances.
+Thus it would be short-sighted for anyone to compare campaign performances.

 4. The Conversions vs Opens Pandemonium: